 3. The Darker, The Better!

-Same goes for infants.
+The same goes for infants.

-Use blackout shades to keep any natural light out of their nursery and make sure your night bulbs aren’t too bright, as they can cause hurdles in your baby’s sleeping pattern.
+Use blackout shades to keep any natural light out of their nursery, and make sure your night bulbs aren’t too bright, as they can cause hurdles in your baby’s sleeping pattern.